Murder of Mona Tinsley: Body discovery

 The child's body was initially moved to a nearby inn, where the clothing present with the body was identified by Wilfred Tinsley as belonging to his daughter.
 A subsequent autopsy at the Retford Mortuary confirmed Mona had been strangled—most likely with a ligature—and that she had been dead before entering the water.
 Due to the extensive period of time the body had been in the river, the extensive adipocere formation upon the corpse prevented the pathologist from being able to determine whether Mona had been sexually assaulted before her murder, although deep bite marks resultant from her strangulation were still evident upon her tongue.

+Funeral

-The funeral of Mona Tinsley took place on 10 June 1937 at her local Methodist Church, where Mona had attended Sunday School.
-Several hundred people lined the streets as her coffin was led from the Methodist Church to Newark Cemetery, where her body was interred.
+Mona Tinsley was laid to rest on the morning of 10 June 1937.
+Her interment followed services at her local Methodist Church, where Mona had attended Sunday school.
+Several hundred people lined the streets as the funeral cortège proceeded from the Methodist Church to Newark Cemetery.
+Her body was interred in an elm coffin adorned with roses and evergreen.
+Contemporary news reports indicate Lilian Tinsley only spoke the words, "Mona, God bless her" as her daughter's coffin was lowered into her grave.

 On 28 June, Frederick Nodder was formally charged by a Superintendent Burkitt of having committed the murder with malice aforethought of Mona Lilian Tinsley.